-SREDA works to attract new investment and business to the Saskatoon Region to create jobs and a competitive economy; furthermore, the organization manages the City's Business Development Incentives policy to assist companies looking to establish or grow a business in Saskatoon.
-Through the SK Startup Institute, SREDA provides support to entrepreneurs and SME's across Saskatchewan.
-The organization prides itself on its ability to provide timely, relevant and digestible information on the region's economy to assist stakeholders with decision making and long-term planning through the Economic Intelligence team.
-SREDA coordinates effective regional planning to encourage and support growth across the Region, inspiring all people to thrive here.
+To create jobs and an economy where all people thrive, SREDA works to attract new investment and business to the Saskatoon Region; furthermore, the organization manages the City's Council Policy C09-014, the Business Development Incentives Policy, to assist companies looking to establish or grow a business in Saskatoon.
+Through the SK Startup Institute, SREDA provides support to entrepreneurs and Small and Medium Enterprises (SME) across Saskatchewan.
+The organization prides itself on its ability to provide timely, relevant, and digestible information on the region's economy to assist stakeholders with decision making and long-term planning through the Economic Intelligence team.

-Address: 101 - 202 4th Avenue North Saskatoon, SK S7K 0K1

-Telephone: 306-242-1206, 1-800-567-2444 Website: www.discoversaskatoon.com E-mail: info@discoversaskatoon.com
+Address: 100 - 145 1st Avenue North Saskatoon, SK, S7K 1W6 Telephone: 306-242-1206, 1-800-567-2444 Website: www.discoversaskatoon.com E-mail: info@discoversaskatoon.com

-Discover Saskatoon is a membership-based, non-profit visitor and convention bureau, marketing Saskatoon and the region as a destination of choice for leisure and business travel.
-Services include convention and events attraction, sport event attraction, media relations, and membership services advocacy.
-Discover Saskatoon is one of only a handful of internationally accredited Destination Marketing Organizations in Canada.
-Saskatoon as a destination through digital channels, print collateral and, accommodation information, and providing information on Saskatoon attractions.
+Discover Saskatoon is a membership-based, non-profit, visitor and convention bureau that markets Saskatoon and region as a destination of choice for leisure, sport, and business travel.
+We represent nearly 400 members related to the tourism industry and work with them to attract visitors to Saskatoon.
+Our services include convention, sport, and major event attraction, media relations, membership and visitor services, and advocacy.
+We are one of only a handful of internationally accredited destination marketing organizations in Canada.